wp-plugins/typecase/README.txt

 3. Take a peek at your beautiful fonts on the front-end of your website.
 Ahhh, so pretty.

 == Changelog ==

+= 1.1.1 =
+* Fixed Customizer compatibility with older versions, it now works in WordPress 4.0 and 4.1

+= 1.1 =
+* Added ability for themes to declare theme support for Typecase for usage in custom themes in Customizer
+* Added support for quick font selection using the Customizer all WordPress default themes
+* Removed branding for Typecase Pro

+= 1.0 =
+* Fixed some compatibility bugs
+* Merged Typecase Pro features into free version

 = 0.3.4 =
 * Fixed bug where fonts would eventually be hidden in Firefox on Windows.